-In 2001 CIMIC (Civil-Military Cooperation) Group North HQ (CGN HQ), was founded.
-By establishing an operational CIMIC HQ the Czech Republic, Denmark, Germany, The Netherlands, Norway and Poland followed a direct political requirement from the North Atlantic Council concerning the establishment of a dedicated capacity for Civil-Military Co-operation.
-The events in the Balkans, which clearly showed the necessity for such units, triggered NATOs request.
-The entire Group consisted of a deployable HQ with dedicated CIMIC units and functional specialists assigned from the nations.
+In 2001 CIMIC (Civil-military cooperation) Group North Headquarter (CGN HQ), was founded.
+By establishing an operational CIMIC Headquarters the Czech Republic, Denmark, Germany, The Netherlands, Norway and Poland followed a direct political requirement from the North Atlantic Council concerning the establishment of a dedicated capacity for Civil-military cooperation.
+The events in the Balkans, which clearly showed the necessity for such units, triggered NATO´s request.
+The entire Group consisted of a deployable Headquarter (HQ) with dedicated CIMIC units and functional specialists assigned from the nations.
 The Group was intended to function as a Theatre-Wide multinational CIMIC unit to be used primarily in international operations, including in NATO Collective Defence Operations.

 In 2003 the Group was formally activated in this function.
 Later it became clear, that the operational use of the unit in a multinational context was not likely due to the changed operational environment of modern crisis response operations.
 It paved the way for a shift of its role into a CCOE (Civil- Military Cooperation Centre of Excellence).
 This appeared to be a unique opportunity, because CGN HQ already had gained a lot of essential experience for such a CCOE by conducting CIMIC courses and serving as an essential forum for CIMIC issues and consultations since 2002.
 This theoretical expertise was complemented by participation of the CGN HQ personnel in several CIMIC missions, such as ISAF.